NateDhaliwal/natedhaliwal.github.io/blog/_posts/2025-2-14-Using-tmux-to-run-commands-in-the-background.md

 ## Attaching the session
 1. At any point in time when you want to check the progress of your command, SSH into your container, get into root, and run `tmux attach -t 0` to attach session 0.
 You should now see the session opened up, displaying whatever is being logged to the terminal.
 Yay 🎉!
 You did it!
 Now just detatch the session again and be on your way.
-2. The session will be deleted once your command finishes.
-No need to stress about it staying there forever to the end of time [^1].
+2. The session will not be deleted once your command finishes.
+You'll have to attach your session and run `exit` in the session to delete it.
+Otherwise, it would say there forever to the end of time [^1].

 ---